Hu8MA/HHGNN/README.md

 ---

-**Repository Status**: 🔒 Private (pending paper acceptance)
+**Repository Status**: 🔓 Private
-**Paper Status**: Under review
+**Paper Status**: ✅ Accepted at ECAI-2026 — 18th International Conference on Electronics, Computers and Artificial Intelligence
+**Publication**: IEEE Xplore (Scopus-indexed)
+**Conference**: July 2–3, 2026, Bucharest, Romania

 ---

 *This README serves as a public guide to the repository structure and results.
-The complete codebase and datasets will be released upon paper acceptance.*
+The complete codebase and datasets will be released upon paper publishing.*